aswild/the_silver_searcher/doc/ag.1.md

   * `-W --width NUM`:
     Truncate match lines after NUM characters.

+  * `-X --invert-file-search-regex PATTERN`:
+    Like -G, but only search files whose names do not match PATTERN.
+    File-type searches are still used and not inverted.

   * `-z --search-zip`:
     Search contents of compressed files.
 Currently, gz and xz are supported.
     This option requires that ag is built with lzma and zlib.